NgoneGaye/HF-MVP-MR/README.md

 └── session_info.txt              # R session and package version information
 ```

 > **Note:** Raw data files are not included in this repository.
-Access to the source GWAS summary statistics requires appropriate data access agreements.
+GWAS summary statistics used in this study are publicly available.
+Sources and download links will be added upon preprint submission.

 ---